tatomyr/purity/README.md

 const {mount, getState, setState} = init(defaultState)
 ```

-Then you describe your app using the `render` tag:
+Then you declare a component using the `render` tag:

 ```js
 const App = () => render`